About the NAASC

 The Membership Committee manages recruitment and retention of NAASC-WDC members.
 Currently the committee leadership is reviewing: 1) materials from the past committee chair to ensure consistency in how NAASC-WDC is articulated to current and potential members, 2) incentives for members, 3) recruitment efforts targeting younger alumnae and, 4) outreach to non- members.
 Please sign up today by emailing email@example.com.

-The Loving Me Girls’ Conference Committee plans the annual conference which is the major community service project for the chapter.
-We invite 100 high school girls from the DC metro area for an empowering day of workshops and speeches that helps equip them with the tools needed to plan wisely, lead fearlessly, and to love themselves unconditionally.
+The Loving Me Girls’ Conference Committee plans the annual conference which is the chapter's signature event.
+Girls in grades 8 through 12 are invited to participate in an empowering day of workshops and speeches that help equip them with the tools needed to plan wisely, lead fearlessly, and to love themselves unconditionally.
 Please sign up today by emailing firstname.lastname@example.org.

 Deidre Young, C’1991